 As dogs age, their metabolism changes and their need for calories decreases.
 The same is NOT true for cats.
-Their energy needs stay basically the same throughout adulthood.
+Their energy needs decrease until 11 years of age, then increase as the cat continues to age.
 Obesity is one of the main health problems of middle age (6-8 years of age) cats; it occurs less often by the age of ten, and greatly decreases after that.

-Some studies have shown that senior cats do not digest, and thus absorb fat, as well as younger cats.
-This means that older cats may need to consume fat that is more digestible to get the same amount of energy.
+Some studies have shown that senior cats do not digest, and thus absorb fat and protein, as well as younger cats.
+This means that older cats may need to consume fat and protein that is more digestible to get the same amount of energy.
 You'll need to monitor the weight and body condition of your cat, and adjust his diet accordingly.

 The protein needs of cats are higher than the protein needs of many other animals.
 Inadequate amounts of protein in the diet can impair immune function.
 Unless the cat has a health condition which would call for protein restriction, an older cat should not be placed on a protein restricted diet.

 The level of various vitamins, minerals, and electrolytes may be decreased in older animals who either absorb less of them through the intestinal tract, or lose more of them through the kidneys and urinary tract.
 Some older animals eat less, such as those with oral disease, and may not receive their daily needs of vitamins and minerals.
 Some evidence in other species suggest that antioxidants such as vitamins A (beta-carotene), E, and C may play a role in protecting against some normal aging processes.
 Consult with your veterinarian to determine which supplements may be beneficial for your cat.